Two hours.

-Up in their cozy little box, Vikram's probably losing his shit.
+Up in their cozy little box, Vikram was probably losing his shit.

 "Commander, it's been two hours—why the hell is the screen still offline?
 And how the hell did he kill a D-rank Ironback?"

 Pathetic.
-The boy wants answers like they're owed to him.
+The boy acted like answers were owed to him.

-Ajay shuts him down, I know he does—"I'm a commander, not your personal assistant."
-Vikram's face twisting, his pride wounded but his tongue tied.
-He's all bark, no bite, a spoiled cub trying to roar in a lion's den.
+Ajay had shut him down—as expected.
+"I'm a commander, not your personal assistant."
+Vikram's face must have twisted, pride wounded but tongue tied.
+All bark, no bite.
+A spoiled cub trying to roar in a lion's den.

-The last Ironback roars, tries to roll, tries to live.
-Pathetic.
-My daggers sink into its abdomen, again and again, until the sound dies out of it, leaving nothing but silence and the stench of death in the burning air.
+Meanwhile, the last Ironback had roared, tried to roll, tried to live.
+Michael's daggers sank into its abdomen again and again until the sound drained out of its lungs and nothing remained but silence and the stench of death in the heated, burning air.

-That makes twenty.
-Twenty Ironbacks torn apart by my hands, their blood soaking into the sand.
+Twenty Ironbacks torn apart by Michael's hands, their blood soaking into the sand.

-Two hours.
-That's how long it took me to bring down twenty Ironbacks.
-Two hours of blood, sand, and claws trying to shred me apart.
-And let me tell you—it was fucking hard.
-Every time I wanted to absorb their Black Essence, the damn system made me stop and answer its yes or no bullshit.
+Every time I wanted to absorb their Black Essence, the damn system had forced me to stop and answer its yes-or-no bullshit.
 Four minutes per corpse.
-Four minutes of standing still in a desert full of monsters, just to drink their power.
+Four minutes of standing still in a desert full of monsters just to drink their power".
+And exclaimed"But I did it anyway".

 "Status."